GlodBlock/ExtendedAE/src/main/resources/assets/extendedae/ae2guide/epp_intro/wireless_hub.md

 <BlockImage id="extendedae:wireless_hub" scale="6"></BlockImage>
 </Row>

-ME Wireless Hub works exactly like <ItemLink id="extendedae:wireless_connect" />, but it can connect up to 8 hubs/connectors at the same time.
+The ME Wireless Hub works exactly like <ItemLink id="extendedae:wireless_connect" />, but it can connect up to 8 hubs or connectors at the same time.

 ## Connection Configuration

-There are 8 ports in ME Wireless Hub.
-It'll find the available port automatically when you link it with <ItemLink id="extendedae:wireless_tool" />.
+The ME Wireless Hub has 8 ports.
+It automatically finds an available port when you link it using <ItemLink id="extendedae:wireless_tool" />.

-However, when all of its ports are occupied, you need to disconnect manually by clicking the 'X' button to set up new connections.
+However, when all of its ports are occupied, you need to disconnect an existing connection manually by clicking the 'X' button before setting up a new connection.